 Who to Contact

-If you have questions about the Children’s Programs or would like to volunteer, please contact our Children’s Programs coordinator, Claire Finnerty, at (253) 383-5048 ext.
-4# or you can reach her at firstname.lastname@example.org.
+If you have questions about the Children’s Programs or would like to volunteer, please contact our Children’s Programs coordinators, Claire Finnerty and Deborah Hoff, at (253) 383-5048 ext.
+4# or you can reach them at email@example.com and firstname.lastname@example.org, respectively.